apostrophecms/sanitize-html/README.md

 allowedAttributes: []
 ```

-### "What if I want to set specific values on some attributes?"
+### "What if I want to allow only specific values on some attributes?"

-When setting the attribute in `allowedAttributes` simply use an object with attribute `name` and allowed `values`:
+When configuring the attribute in `allowedAttributes` simply use an object with attribute `name` and an allowed `values` array, this will allow any combination of the `values` in the array where the `values` are separated by a space.
+In the following example `sandbox="allow-forms allow-modals allow-orientation-lock allow-pointer-lock allow-popups allow-popups-to-escape-sandbox allow-scripts"` would become `sandbox="allow-popups allow-scripts"`:

 ```js
         allowedAttributes: {